 (A1).
 Everything.
 But as with most things, quality matters.
 The faster or brisker your pace, the better.
 We are all at different fitness levels.
 And you will know when the steps you’re taking are meaningful, and when they’re not.
 Regardless, find a way to get to 10K a day!

 (Q2).
 How do I track my daily step count?

 (A2).
 The easiest way is with your smartphone.
-Or you can use a pedometer, fitness band / activity tracker, or smartwatch.
+Or you can use a pedometer (fitness band or smartwatch).

 (Q3).
 How do I track my progress?

 (A3).
 Your smartphone.
 As an iPhone user, I use the built-in Apple Health app.
 It automatically tracks your step activity, as long as your phone is with you when you’re moving.
 It also displays your “daily average” steps on a dashboard.
-Plus, a whole lot more health-related data.
+Plus a whole lot more health-related data.
 There are plenty of health-related apps on the Android.
-I’m just not aware of an all-inclusive one like the iPhone offers at this time.
+I’m just not aware of an all-inclusive one like the iPhone offers.